 Ahead of the NSW state election on 25 March 2023, the NSW Government caretaker period has commenced.
 Limited updates will be made to this website during this period.

 Indicative distribution maps of marine and estuarine threatened species in NSW are provided in the Primefacts for the individual threatened species.
-More detailed mapping is not available for these species as most are highly mobile and can occur throughout the coastal waters of NSW.
+More detailed mapping is not available for the majority of these as most are highly mobile and can occur throughout the coastal waters of NSW.

 Indicative distributions for a number of freshwater threatened species and populations in NSW were modelled using records collected over the last 20 years.
 They represent either the last remaining areas of known presence of those species in NSW, or river reaches that have a similar suite of environmental variables suitable for those species.

-The Fish Communities and Threatened Species Distributions of NSW report (PDF, 4959.78 KB) contains full details of the methodology for data acquisition, modeling and production of the freshwater threatened species distribution maps.
+The Fish Communities and Threatened Species Distributions of NSW report (PDF, 4959.78 KB) contains full details of the methodology for data acquisition, modelling and production of the freshwater threatened species distribution maps.